 Notes: WV is excluded because race is missing in the data for a relatively high share of WV's COVID-19 deaths.
-Data from 4/12/2020 to 3/28/2021.
+Data from 4/12/2020 to 4/4/2021.

 Sources: FRBC calculations, Census Bureau's 2019 ACS 5-Year estimates, the COVID Tracking Project at The Atlantic, and the Centers for Disease Control and Prevention.

-In Ohio and Kentucky, White residents have had the highest 4-week mortality rates since November.
-In Pennsylvania, the mortality rate of White residents fell sharply in recent weeks and is now the lowest of the four groups.
+In the US, Hispanic residents now have the highest 4-week mortality rate.
+In Ohio and Pennsylvania in March 2021, the mortality rate of White residents fell faster than those of the other demographic groups.